At the top level of pickleball, players can dink forever and mostly can hit any shot they want at anytime.

 You’re momentum upon executing the shot cannot have you falling back into the kitchen as that will be a fault and you will lose the point.

-To see all this in action and to learn a good way to practice the Erne, watch the video at the top of this post.
+To see all this in action and to learn a good way to practice the Erne, watch the video at the top of this post and read the rest of the blog below.

 Get our free 3rd shot course here! –> 3rd Shot Drop Course